brocoo/BRSunTracker/README.md

 ## Installation

-(CocoaPods specs pull request still pending, for now just drag and drop the content of the Classes folderin your Xcode project)
+(CocoaPods specs pull request still pending, for now just drag and drop the content of the Classes folder in your Xcode project)
 BRSunTracker is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile: